X1nto/apkhelper/README.md

 <details>
 <summary>Java</summary>
-Listener with all methods required to be overriden
+Listener with all methods required to be overridden

 ```java
 VariableHolderKt.setStatusCallback(new StatusCallback() {